 Paz: The Court isn't a big monster that does as it pleases.
 Es a collection of people, working to do what they think is right.

-Go look up the life of your real life heroes.
-They will have a flaw or several.
+- Go look up the life of your real-life heroes.
+They are likely to have a flaw or several.
 They can still be great men or women.
 They are also human.
 Human history is full of this.

-This is heavily debated.
-Some religions, for instance Christianity, argue we are inherently flawed (to various degrees).
+- This is heavily debated in metaphysical circles.
+Some religions — for instance, Christianity — argue we are inherently flawed (to various degrees).
 This position is called Original Sin.
 But many philosophies and some religions disagree with this premise.
 Even within Christianity itself, this is debated.